stepanataccolade/docsv2/sources/ci_configure.md

     - `never` means that you will never receive a notification for that build start/pull request By default, `on_start` is set to `never` and `on_pull_request` is set to `always` if HipChat is configured in the yml but you do not specify these tags.

+Check our blog on [configuring HipChat for both CI & piplelines](http://blog.shippable.com/hipchat-integration-is-here).

 ### IRC notifications